santoshmn26/Lilypro58-build-log/Keymaps/Readme.md

 # Flashing lily

-Since lily is a split keyboard its and both the split pcb's have a pro micro any one of them can become a mster.
+Since lily is a split keyboard its and both the split PCBs have a pro micro any one of them can become a master.

 But it is common \ recommended to have the left one as the master.

-1.Go to this link [QMK](https://config.qmk.fm/).
+1. Go to this link [QMK](https://config.qmk.fm/).

 ```
 	a.
-Choose  the lily58/rev1 as the keyboard from the drop down menu
+Choose  the lily58/rev1 as the keyboard from the drop-down menu

 	b.
 Just drag and drop to re-arrange the keys as desired.

 	c.
-Once you are happy with the arrengement of the keys click on compile on the top right corner.
+Once you are happy with the arrangement of the keys click on compile on the top right corner.

 	d.
-Next click on the download symbol to Export the QMK json file.
+Next click on the download symbol to Export the QMK JSON file.
 ```